Dive light battery options

-Lithium ion batteries (CR123 photo batteries) delivery incredible power for their size.
-This leads to greater battery life, greater brightness or both.
+Lithium ion batteries (like CR123 photo type) delivery incredible power for their size.
+Accordingly, Li ion dive lights have greater battery life, greater brightness or both.
 The power consumption curve for lithium ion batteries is also pretty flat, meaning they maintain a more constant level of power (i.e., brightness) over the life of the battery, as opposed to alkaline batteries which have a steeper power reduction over time.

 Lithium ion batteries so have some drawbacks.
 They can be hard to find, especially in remote locations so its always wise to back a spare set of batteries.
 From an environmental perspective, CR123 batteries are not rechargeable and Lithium is considered environmentally unfriendly by some.
 These batteries can be recycled however, which is what we advise.
 Lithium ion batteries also fall under some air travel and shipping guidelines that warrant attention but generally do not impact your ability to travel with them.

-have the advantages of being environmentally friendly and very low operating costs since they don't need to be replaced after each use.
-Rechargeable batteries require both the time to recharge between dives and an appropriate power source, and generally require charging right before use because they don't hold a charge well over time.
+Rechargeable batteries have the advantages of being environmentally friendly and very low operating costs since they don't need to be replaced after each use.
+Dive lights with rechargeable batteries require both the time to recharge between dives and an appropriate power source, and generally require charging right before use because they don't hold a charge well over time.